owen1uphealth/trex-website/blog/diet.md

   image_url: https://github.com/wgao19.png
 ---

-While the T-Rex's diet was mainly composed of other dinosaurs, it is believed that it had a diverse range of prey.
-For example, the Triceratops, one of the T-Rex's primary prey, had a bulky frame and a thick frill that served as protection against predators.
-To overcome these obstacles, the T-Rex likely used its strong jaws to bite through the frill and neck of the Triceratops, ultimately bringing it down.
+T-Rex loved to eat other dinosaurs, but it didn't just stick to one kind—it liked to try different types of dino meals!
+One of its favorite snacks was the Triceratops, which had a big body and a tough shield around its neck to help protect it from hungry predators.
+But T-Rex had super-strong jaws that could bite through that shield and take down the Triceratops for dinner.

-The T-Rex may have also targeted herbivorous dinosaurs such as the Edmontosaurus, which was smaller in size but could still provide a substantial meal for the predator.
-Additionally, there is some evidence to suggest that the T-Rex may have occasionally preyed upon aquatic animals, such as turtles or fish, that lived in the rivers and streams of its habitat.
+Another dinosaur T-Rex might have enjoyed eating was the Edmontosaurus, which was smaller but still made a big meal for our toothy friend.
+Some scientists even think T-Rex might have munched on water animals like turtles or fish that lived in the rivers where it roamed.

-While the T-Rex's diet was primarily composed of meat, it is possible that it also consumed other non-dinosaurian animals such as smaller mammals, lizards, or insects.
-However, due to the lack of fossil evidence for these prey items, it is difficult to say for certain.
-Overall, the T-Rex was a fearsome and efficient predator that likely had a varied diet to sustain its massive size and strength.
+T-Rex mostly ate meat, but it's possible that it sometimes snacked on other things, like little mammals, lizards, or even bugs.
+We don't have a lot of fossils to prove this, so we can't be sure.
+But one thing is clear: T-Rex was an amazing hunter that loved trying all kinds of food to keep itself big and strong!